 It’s also a game tailored to people with limitations.

 She’s injured both of her ACLs, has bad knees and has back issues, but she can still play.
-An assistance called a curling delivery device can make it possible for just about anyone to play, including folks in wheelchairs.
-There are adaptations for people who are blind or hard of hearing.
+An assistance tool called a curling delivery device can make it possible for just about anyone to play, including folks in wheelchairs.
+There are also adaptations for people who are blind or hard of hearing.

 Curling for all interest levels

 Participants can do the sport just for fun or they can get very competitive, she added.
-The local club offers a tournament annually and there are other arena clubs around the state – in Denver, Fort Collins, Aspen and Telluride, among others – that offer competitive events.
+The local club offers a tournament annually and there are other clubs around the state – in Denver, Fort Collins, Aspen and Telluride, among others – that offer competitive events.
 Many more exist nationally.

 The club gives back to the community, offering to teach curling to disabled veterans and working with boys’ and girls’ clubs and other community partners.